 Suppose the annual Sharpe Ratio of a fund is 1.00.
 The excess returns generated by the fund during the same time horizon, therefore, is 1.00%.
-Funds with higher Standard Deviation earns higher returns making the Sharpe Ratio high.
-However, funds with low Standard deviation can earn high Sharpe Ratio as well, provided it consistently earns a moderate return.
+Funds with higher Standard Deviation earn higher returns making the Sharpe Ratio high.
+However, funds with low Standard deviation can earn a high Sharpe Ratio as well, provided it consistently earns a moderate return.
 Sharpe Ratio can be calculated monthly or can be annualised.

 Given below, is the Sharpe Ratio formula:

-|Excess Returns (Average returns-Risk-free returns) / Standard Deviation of Fund Returns|
+|Excess Returns (Average returns-Risk-free returns) / Standard Deviation of Fund Returns

 = Sharpe Ratio